xtyxtyx/eino-ext/components/document/parser/xlsx/README.md

 # XLSX Parser

-The XLSX parser is a document parsing component of [Eino](https://github.com/cloudwego/eino), which implements the 'Parser' interface for parsing Excel (XLSX) files.
-This component supports flexible table parsing configurations, can process Excel files with or without table headers, supports the selection of multiple worksheets, and can customize the document ID prefix.
+The XLSX parser is [Eino](https://github.com/cloudwego/eino)'s document parsing component that implements the 'Parser' interface for parsing Excel (XLSX) files.
+The component supports flexible table parsing configurations, handles Excel files with or without headers, supports the selection of a specific worksheet, and customizes the document ID prefix.

 ## Features

 - Support for Excel files with or without headers
-- Multiple worksheet selection and processing
+- Select one of the multiple sheets to process
+- Custom document id prefixes
 - Automatic conversion of table data to document format
 - Preservation of complete row data as metadata
 - Support for additional metadata injection

 ## Example of use
-- Refer to xlsx_parser_test.go in the current directory and test the xlsx file in the current directory ./testdata/
+- Refer to xlsx_parser_test.go in the current directory, where the test data is in ./examples/testdata/
     - TestXlsxParser_Default: The default configuration uses the first worksheet with the first row as the header
     - TestXlsxParser_WithAnotherSheet: Use the second sheet with the first row as the header
     - TestXlsxParser_WithHeader: Use the third sheet with the first row is not used as the header
+    - TestXlsxParser_WithIDPrefix: Use IDPrefix to customize the ID of the output document

 ## Metadata Description

-The parsed document metadata contains the following fields, which can be obtained from the metadata in doc by directly traversing docs:

-- `_row`: Mapping containing row data, using the table header as the key if `HasHeader` is set
+Traversing the doc obtained by docs, doc.Metadata contains the following two types of metadata:

+- `_row`: Structured mappings that contain data
 - `_ext`: Additional metadata injected via parsing options
 - example:
     - {